sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

 In this experiment, we employed the following strategy:<br>
 <b>
 <br>
-1. We trained and validated a TensorFlow UNet model using the Tiled-Cervical-Cancer-ImageMask-Dataset, which was tiledly-split to 512x512 and reduced to 512x512 image and mask dataset.<br>
+1. We trained and validated a TensorFlow UNet model using the Tiled-Cervical-Cancer-ImageMask-Dataset, which was tiledly-splitted to 512x512 and reduced to 512x512 image and mask dataset.<br>
 2. We applied the Tiled-Image Segmentation inference method to predict the skin-cancer regions for the test images with a resolution of 2K pixels.